EPUB vs PDF: Which Format Is Better for Reading? (2026)

 Is PDF dead for ebooks?

-Which is better for studying and textbooks?
+Which is better for textbooks and studying?

 How big are EPUB vs PDF files?